dymensionxyz/alert-agent/README.md

 - Monitor multiple addresses simultaneously
 - Support for different chains and cosmos compatible REST endpoints
 - Monitor Prometheus metrics with threshold alerts
+- Monitor health endpoints with automatic alerting for unhealthy status or HTTP errors
 - Individual threshold settings for each address and metric
 - Parallel monitoring with efficient resource usage
 - Flexible output options (stdout or Telegram)